jnietol/TaoQuick/README.md

 ## qmake

-You just need import '.pri' file to project and add import Path to QmlEngine, TaoQuick will be use as local file or qrc resource.
+You just need import '.pri' file to your project and add import Path to QmlEngine, TaoQuick will be used as local files or qrc resources.

-Compared with 'Qml module' and 'Qml C++ plugin', this usage has the following advantages:
+Compared with 'Qml module' and 'Qml C++ plugin', this usage has advantages below:

-* After importing '.pri', no additional compile, generation of dll or plugin are required
+* After you import '.pri', no additional compilation, generation of dlls or plugins would be required

-* No additional copy resources are required to deployment the program
+* No additional copy resource is required to deploy the program

-* After importing '.pri', Qt Creater can support TaoQuick Qml code highlighting and double-clicking the Follow symbol
+* After you import '.pri', Qt Creator can support TaoQuick Qml code highlighting and double-clicking the following symbol

-* After import the module 'import TaoQuick 1.0' in Qml, you can use the TaoQuick component in The Designer mode of Qt Creater by dragging or visual property editor.(principle: Generate metainfo required by Designer via some script)
+* After importing the module 'import TaoQuick 1.0' in Qml, you can use the TaoQuick component on Designer mode of Qt Creator by dragging or in visual property editor (Principle: Generating metainfos is required by Designer via some scripts)

 ![](preview/designer.png)

-detail use step：
+Detailed steps：

-1. copy 'TaoQuick' directory and 'TaoQuick.pri' file from TaoQuick/src to your project
+1. Copy 'TaoQuick' directory and 'TaoQuick.pri' file from TaoQuick/src to your project

 2. Import 'TaoQuick.pri' files in your project 'pro' file

-for eaxmple:
+For example:

 ```qmake
 include(TaoQuick.pri)
 ```

-TaoQuick.pri will define a MACRO: TaoQuickImportPath.
+TaoQuick.pri defines a MACRO: TaoQuickImportPath.

-Debug mode will use TaoQuick as local file, and release mode for qrc resource.
+On Debug mode you use TaoQuick as local files, and Release mode is for qrc resource.

-3. add import path in cpp
+3. Add import path in cpp

-  Before load source qml, TaoQuick need add import path to QmlEngine and set imagePath to context.
+  Before you load source qmls, TaoQuick need add import path to QmlEngine and set imagePath to context.

-  if use QQuickView, TaoQuick can be use as flow:
+  If you use QQuickView, TaoQuick can be used as follows:

 ```C++
     view.engine()->addImportPath(TaoQuickImportPath);
     view.rootContext()->setContextProperty("taoQuickImportPath", TaoQuickImportPath);
 ```

-   if use QmlEngine, TaoQuick can be use as flow:
+   if you use QmlEngine, TaoQuick can be use as follows:

 ```C++
     engine.addImportPath(TaoQuickImportPath);